 The Johns Hopkins University/National Human Genome Research Institute Genetic Counseling Training Program

-- Impact of counseling on clients' personal relationships, marital satisfaction, and family dynamics.
+- Impact of counseling on communication among family members and relationship dynamics.

-- Quality of life and adaptation of individuals and families who are affected with rare genetic conditions.
+- Enhanced coping and adaptation of individuals and families at risk or affected with rare genetic conditions following genetic counseling

 - Decision-making dynamics including the role and value of non-directiveness.

-- Public attitudes toward, and media presentation of, new genetic technologies and related ethical, medical and service delivery issues.
+- Client attitudes toward, and media presentation of, new genetic technologies and related ethical, medical and service delivery issues.

-- Efforts to reduce disparities in access to genetic services for minority and traditionally under-served populations.
+- Efforts to reduce disparities in access to genetic testing and services for minority and traditionally under-served populations.

 To begin to answer such questions, researchers with clinical experience in genetic counseling and expertise in social science research methods are needed.
 Training such researchers is a goal of this program.